michaeldunneMD17/VBA-Challenge-/README.md

 Assignment Insutructions:
 -------------------------
-The Script must loop through all the stocks for each year and incude the following:
+The script must loop through all the stocks for each year and incude the following:
 - The Ticker Symbol
 - Yearly change from opening price at the beginning of as given year, to the closing price of that same year
 - The percent change % from opening price at the beginning of a given year to the closing price of that year, and
-- The total stock volume of the stock.
+- The total stock volume of the stock

 Technology Used:
 -----------------------